daltonserey/tst/README.md

 # TST

-TST is a set of command line tools used to create and test programming assignments in introductory programming courses.
+TST is a set of command line tools to automate testing and verification of programming exercises.
 TST supports both input/output and script based tests.
-While TST is primarily focused on python programming, we have successfully used it for Java and Javascript (node.js) programming assignments.
+While TST is primarily focused on python programming, it has been successfully used with Java and Javascript (node.js) programming assignments.

-TST command line tools also serves as the CLI client for the TST Online service --- a service that supports the cooperative study and learn of programming.
+TST command line tools also help the creation of programming exercises that can be deployed to the web.

 ## License